-We will be taking notes during the interview about what is said, but your name and answers will be kept confidential.
+We will be taking notes during the interview about what is said, but your name and answers will be kept secure to the extent permitted by law.
 To help with our notes, we also will audio record the interview.
 We will keep the notes and audio records in locked files and only study staff will be allowed to see them.
 The information that we report will be grouped together with the results from all tribes and will not contain any information about you or your community.